c1ph3r-1337/StealthSync/README.md

 ## User Interface Preview 🎨

 Experience a clean, intuitive UI designed for ease of use and maximum privacy.
-Below is a preview of the Chat Bubble interface:
+Below is a preview of the StealthSync interface:

 ![image](https://github.com/user-attachments/assets/c6710c51-3fb2-45b7-90ee-5fc273c6141d)